hYdos/ig-workshop/README.md

 # Core Goals
 - User-friendliness.
 The UI should be intuitive and use simple easy to understand language wherever possible.
+- Support for every main line game.
+Though, I will not guarantee the order I work on these (SSF will definitely be near the end)
 - No Static State.
 This means multiple games can be open and edited at the exact same time
 - undo/redo tracking.
 Always copy on write to any igObject's in the game storing the changes in a Queue that can be popped off at any time
 - transfer igObject api.
 There will be a minimal version of this present in the core already, but having an api for others to work off allows any object to be transferred automatically with a one of cost of effort.